 BSHES 565 (2) Violence as a Public Health Problem

 Introduces students to the concept of violence as a public health problem.
 Focuses on the epidemiology, surveillance, and prevention of interpersonal and self-directed violence.

 This course examines the main frameworks used in LGBTQ public health, important health outcomes, problems and issues in LGBTQ public health, and interventions to improve sexual and gender minorities’ health.

 BSHES 579 (2) Applied History of Public Health

 In this course, we critically examine the history of public health to gain perspective on current health problems.
 Students analyze the history of public health institutions, concepts, and practices in the contexts of the history of the social determinants of health, culture, and changing ecologies of health and disease.
 This course also uses history to analyze health inequities with the goal of promoting health equity.

 Upon completion of this course, the student will be able to define mindfulness, describe its benefits for physical mental health, critically evaluate related literature, and perform mindfulness exercises.

-BSHE 585 (1) Introduction to Public Mental Health
+BSHES 585 (1) Introduction to Public Mental Health